Exotic Bed Wood is now available to purchase from MAR-K

 MAR-K Part # QTRSAWNWHITEOAK

 Quarter Sawn White Oak refers to the special way the lumber is cut at the sawmill.
 Quarter Sawn White Oak will have a straight grain pattern with flakes running perpendicular to the grain.
 The flakes are much larger and more pronounced in the White Oak.
-This is a custom wood that MAR-K keeps in stock and the turnaround time is about 2 weeks.
+This is a custom wood that MAR-K keeps in stock and the turnaround time is about a week.

 MAR-K Part # RADIATAPINE

 Radiata Pine, also known as Monterey Pine, grows in several different countries including New Zealand, Australia, Chile, and the United States.
 In fact, Radiata Pine is native to the west coast of the United States.
 The Radiata Pine used by MAR-K is harvested in New Zealand from plantation grown trees.
 Radiata Pine is available in good lengths and widths.
 The lumber machines extremely well and is a bit denser than many of the other species of White Pine.
 The lumber has a light yellowish color with a well-defined grain.
 Radiata Pine is used in the manufacture of doors, windows, and mouldings.